mrkkrp/lpnes/README.md

 them and concluded that programming skill the author is insufficient.
-Then I opened [an issue](https://github.com/dragonwasrobot/learn-prolog-now-exercises/issues/4) to point out that his solutions are not good enough.
+Then I opened [an issue](https://github.com/dragonwasrobot/learn-prolog-now-exercises/issues/4) to point out that his solutions have flaws.
 It was ignored.
-I would never ignore any criticism.
-I would either correct my solutions or correct author of such an issue.

 Thus, I shall write my own solutions.